NewChromantics/Vrpm_WordpressContent/_pages/home.md

   - default
   - default
 sections_2_image:
-  - "83"
+  - "469"
-  - "83"
+  - "469"
-  - "83"
+  - "469"
-  - "83"
+  - "469"
 sections_2_copy:
   - |
     <h3>Capture</h3>
     <h4>Market property with virtual reality</h4>
-    Our bespoke software allows us to both capture and create high quality, cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
     <h3>Capture</h3>
     <h4>Market property with virtual reality</h4>
-    Our bespoke software allows us to both capture and create high quality, cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
     <h3>Capture</h3>
     <h4>Market property with virtual reality</h4>
-    Our bespoke software allows us to both capture and create high quality, cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
     <h3>Capture</h3>
     <h4>Market property with virtual reality</h4>
-    Our bespoke software allows us to both capture and create high quality, cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
 sections_3_type:
   - default
   - default